berkeley-agenright/w205-fall-17-labs-exercises/exercise_1/Exercise_1.md

 we generally inserted null into the final tables.
 - Tranforming the data to enable comparisons.
 Here we needed to convert values such as "0 out of 9" into usable numerics for comparison.
 This required a complex UDF, which exhausted our system resources.
 The only workaround we found was to break the surveys_results table into three temporary tables and tranform each in turn then re-join the table.
 Within the effective care table were also
 Scores that were both categorical and numeric, so we changed all scores to numerics for final processing.
+We also add an indicator variable to readmissions to ensure quick comparison to the national average.
 - Creating ranges on the measures.
 Many of the measures had different ranges in the effective_care and readmissions tables, so in hopes fo being able to normalize these data, we enriched the metrics table with a MinScore and MaxScore for each category that appeared in one of the other tables.
+- Creating appropriate data checks on the transformations.
+We perform automated row count checking and foreign key validation.
+For actual data validation, we'll perform ad-hoc queries.
 Our loading and modelling file is in the sub-folder [transforming](transforming)